The Making of Marcberg with Roc Marciano

 “My man Jyere put me on to that flick, [The Cool World].
 It’s a black and white film.
 It’s earlier, but it got a lot of the same actors as The Education of Sonny Carson.
 So I was like, ‘Yeah, I gotta use some shit from this.’
 It’s all about a gun.
 Nobody used to have guns back in them days.
 It was rare to have a gun.
 These young dudes, they had little gangs.
 And this dude was trying to get a gun from a pimp.
 So he was trying to get the bread to get this gun so he could run the toughest gang out in New York.
 And the dialogue in the movie was dope, so I had to use some of it, for sure.

-“[Using the movie dialogue in the beginning was absolutely inspired by] Cuban Linx, The Chronic, all that shit.
+“That was absolutely inspired by Cuban Linx, The Chronic, all that shit.
 You want to sit down, and you want the album to feel like a picture.”

 2. “It’s a Crime”